 Rebecca teaches Mindful Labyrinth Walking classes/workshops, and is a Certified Labyrinth Facilitator with Veriditas, an international organization that promotes labyrinth walking, education and meditation.

-Mindful Labyrinth Walking and Walking with Intention classes and workshops are customized for issues such as addiction and co-occurring disorders such as trauma and anxiety.
+Mindful Labyrinth Walking and workshops are customized for issues such as addiction and co-occurring disorders such as depression, anxiety, PTSD and eating disorders.

 For more information, please go to “Mindful Labyrinth Walks“, under the “MAT Specialties” sidebar.